 Some of the things people do to save money include ladies cutting their hair to avoid salon visits, bargain hunting or even buying second-hand clothes at Gikomba.
 Some men drink in dingy pubs where beer is cheaper or skip lunch.
 But there are some things nobody should ever do, not even in the name of saving money, such as the following

 Sleeping on a crappy mattress

-In the grand scheme of things, it doesn’t really matter if the décor of your room looks about as attractive as a kidnapper’s basement, or hasn’t changed since you were 12.
+In the grand scheme of things, it doesn’t really matter if the décor of your room looks attractive or hasn’t changed since you were 12.

 Not maintaining your vehicle

 You know how there are some people who will starve themselves so they can buy designer handbags?
 Well, paying through your nose for a vehicle and then trying to scrimp and save by not getting it serviced and maintained is pretty much the same thing.

 Not maintaining your vehicle puts you at risk of accidènts.
 Old tyres skid more easily, especially during the rainy season.
 And we don’t even need to talk about why your brakes need to be changed from time to time.
 What’s more, not going for regular oil changes and getting your engine serviced every now and then can result in your wrecking your engine entirely — which will end up costing you more money in the long run.